Soft White vs Warm White: Which is Best for You?

 For a quick visualization, check out the comparison table below:

-Warm White vs. Soft White: Where to Use
+Warm White vs. Soft White: Where to Use?
+How to CHoose?

 The soft white vs warm white light bulbs can be used across multiple settings like offices, living rooms, kitchens, etc. However, the best use of these bulbs is based on the place.
 Here are some guidelines on the best applications for soft white light bulbs vs warm white bulbs: